rickh94/ODetaM/README.md

 automatically added to any model.
 You can supply the key on creation, or Deta will generate one automatically and it will be added to the object when it is saved.

+## Async Support

+Async/await is now supported!
+As of version 1.2.0, you can now `from odetam.async_model import AsyncDetaModel`, inherit from that, and run all the examples below just the same, but with `await` in front of the calls.

+You must `pip install aiodeta`, as this is optional functionality, so it does not install automatically.
+This is the [aiodeta](https://github.com/leits/aiodeta/) package which is unofficial, but seems to work well and enables async support.

 ### Get All

 DetaModel.get_all() may be broken for large bases.
 The main deta python library has implemented some breaking changes (though definite improvements) around the fetching of records from the Base.
 They have implemented a new automatic pagination system that I have not had time to play with yet.
 Queries are recommended!

 ## Example